Fish River Lakes and Maine Wildlife

 Irving's Development Proposal

-LUPC rules require concept plans to balance conservation and development.
-Unfortunately, Irving’s concept plan does not include adequate conserved land to counterbalance such large-scale development.
-Irving’s concept plan would only place a conservation easement to prevent future development on 29% of the plan area.
-The most recent concept plan considered by LUPC, Plum Creek’s Moosehead proposal, permanently conserved more than 95 percent of its plan area through an easement.
+In 2017, Irving submitted an application to the LUPC to rezone 51,015 acres of land in the Fish River Chain of Lakes region.
+In May 2018, NRCM testified in opposition to Irving’s concept plan because it would allow excessive development without adequate conservation.
+The original proposal would have placed a conservation easement on only 29 percent of the plan area.
+By comparison, the most recent concept plan considered by LUPC, Plum Creek’s Moosehead proposal, permanently conserved more than 95 percent of its plan area through an easement.

 Why We are Involved

 Irving’s Fish River Lakes concept plan will set a precedent for future rezoning projects in the North Woods, and the Natural Resources Council of Maine is intervening in this process to examine the facts and raise our concerns.
 An economically and environmentally responsible concept plan should promote quality conservation, protect the natural resources and character of remote lakes like Square, and safeguard the beauty, history, environment, and wildlife of the Fish River Lakes region.